taliegarcia-zz/apptivist/README.md

 > **Ability for the app to:**

 > - Display newsfeed either by date or by category tag, after querying database in SQLite

-> - Preview article posts by parsing header tags in the new url for Open Graph Protocol data.
-Return the result to the browser for the user to preview their post.
+> - Preview article posts via AJAX post request.
+In browser, the javascript AJAX post sends the url to the server.
+The server parses the Open Graph Protocol header tags in the url for the article data to preview.
+Return the result to the browser so the user can preview their post.

 > - Use the database associating Apptivist category tags to categories on Meetup and Global Giving sites.

 > - Use the associated terms to send requests to Meetup API and Global Giving API.
 Results are returned in JSON, then rendered in browser for user

 > - Based on the user's zipcode, send request to Sunlight Congress API for contact information on all the user's local government officials

 > - Track and store user's actions on the site.
-Everytime a user clicks on an official Meetup, Global Giving, or Congress link, send the information of that event back to the server to be added to a database of user actions
+Everytime a user clicks on an official Meetup, Global Giving, or Congress link, send the information of that event back to the server to be added to a database of user actions database

 > - Nestle the tracked user data into a tree object to be rendered by d3 javascript into a collapsible graph on the user's profile page - the Influence tree!